How to Shop Smarter and Save Money

 The supermarket layout trap

-An example of a healthy grocery list
+An example of a healthy shopping list

-Fruits and vegetables: broccoli, carrots, onions, garlic, peppers, tomatoes, spinach, bananas, apples, lemons.
+Fruits and vegetables: broccoli, carrots, onions, garlic, bell peppers, tomatoes, spinach, bananas, apples, lemons.
 Proteins: chicken (1 kg), eggs (12), green lentils (500g), plain Greek yogurt (1 kg).
-Carbs: brown rice (1 kg), whole-wheat pasta (500g), whole-wheat bread.
+Starches: brown rice (1 kg), whole-wheat pasta (500g), whole-wheat bread.
 Pantry: olive oil, canned tomatoes, canned chickpeas.
 This list covers one person's needs for a week for about $35-45.

 Storage tips to reduce waste